miyag/UiPath.Academy/CertificationQuiz/quiz.md

 - [-] Flowchart
 - [o] Sequence
 - [-] State Machine

 ---
+### Q) What is the best way to select a row with a certain value from a column in Excel?

+- [-] Use a Read Range activity to retrieve the contents of the Excel file, and then use a For Each activity loop to iterate through the data and identify the element.
+- [o] Use a Read Range Activity to retrieve the contents of the Excel file, and then use a Select method to identify the desired row.
+- [-] Use the Find functionality from Excel.

+---
+### Q) After adding an Invoke Workflow File activity and selecting the workflow to invoke, you need to:

+- [o] Click Import Arguments, and then bind the arguments to the local variables or to some default values
+- [-] Click Edit Arguments, and then bind the arguments to the local variables or to some default values

+---
 ### Q) If a large item collection is processed using For Each, which activity enables you to efficiently exit the loop after a specific moment?